hannutt/DBoard/README.md

 # DBoard

-Project keywords: AI, Python, Django, JavaScript, JQuery, NoSQL, MongoDB, SQLite, Bootstrap 5, Font Awesome.
+Project keywords: AI-integration, Python, Django, JavaScript, JQuery, NoSQL, MongoDB, SQLite, Bootstrap 5, Font Awesome.

 This Python Django and JavaScript application simulates two things.
 An online store that uses artificial intelligence.
 OpenAI GPT 3.5 chatbot is integrated into the online store, where you can ask for more information about the products.